Partners in Prime

 Awards and Honors

-Toni Douglass was named as Washington’s Centennial Playwright in 1989, the centennial year.
-Toni is the only playwright in Washington history whose work has been performed as an official part of a state inaugural ceremony, at the invitation of the Secretary of State.
+Washington State Centennial Playwright Toni Douglass is the only playwright in Washington history whose work has been performed as an official part of a state inaugural ceremony, at the invitation of the Secretary of State.

-Barbara Callander won an "Write Women Back Into History Award" from the National Women’s History Project for spearheading the Seattle celebrations on the 75th anniversary of the 19th Amendment.
+Barbara Callander won the "Write Women Back Into History Award" from the National Women’s History Project for spearheading the Seattle celebrations on the 75th anniversary of the 19th Amendment.

-Toni was the recipient of the coveted Hand in Hand Award from Generations United for her work in intergenerational theatre.
-She has also won the Best of Fest distinction at the New City Theatre Directors’ Festival.
+Toni’s won the coveted Hand in Hand Award from Generations United for her work in intergenerational theatre; she has also received distinctions from the Seattle Fringe Theatre Festival, the New City Theatre Directors’ Festival, the 2011 Seattle People’s Choice competition, and the Day of Jubilation in Olympia in 2010.